 The change in testing format does not change how credits are awarded.

 Please view our exam credit policy and course concordance list on the transfer credit policy page.

 Please send official copies of your score reports to Mason when they are available.

 Please contact your admissions Admissions Counselor for clarification or further questions.

-All incoming students for the Fall 2021 semester must submit the Immunization Record form, including proof of COVID-19 vaccination by August 1, 2021.
+All incoming students must submit the Immunization Record form.
+Students who are enrolling for the fall semester must submit the form by August 1st.
+Students who are enrolling for the spring semester must submit the form by January 5. .
 The Student Health Services Immunization Page can tell you more about the immunization requirements and frequently asked questions.